bcgsc/NanoSim/README.md

   -n NUMBER, --number NUMBER
                         Number of reads to be simulated (Default = 20000) -max MAX_LEN, --max_len MAX_LEN
-                        The maximum length for simulated reads (Default = Infinity)
+                        The maximum length for simulated unaligned reads.
+Note that this is not used for simulating aligned reads.
+                        (Default = Infinity)
   -min MIN_LEN, --min_len MIN_LEN
+                        The minimum length for simulated unaligned reads.
+Note that this is not used for simulating aligned reads.
-                        The minimum length for simulated reads (Default = 50) --seed SEED           Manually seeds the pseudo-random number generator -hp, --homopolymer    Simulate homopolymer lengths (Default = False) -k KMERBIAS, --KmerBias KMERBIAS
+                        (Default = 50)
+  --seed SEED           Manually seeds the pseudo-random number generator -hp, --homopolymer    Simulate homopolymer lengths (Default = False) -k KMERBIAS, --KmerBias KMERBIAS